njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.TECHNICAL.md

 ----

-The IPython notebook, oil_energy_sector.ipynb, requires the following Python scripts with it in the same folder:
+The Jupyter Notebook, oil_energy_sector.ipynb, requires the following Python scripts with it in the same folder:

 logx.py